Frequently asked questions (FAQ):

 There are also differences within countries, with some regions and cities much more affected than others.

 Is the drug-induced deaths rate (deaths/population) similar across countries?

-The mortality rate due to drug overdoses in Europe in 2019 was estimated to be 14 deaths per million in the population aged 15-64 years, but this varied across countries, with higher rates observed in countries in the north of Europe (see map and trend chart below).
+The mortality rate due to drug overdoses in Europe in 2020 was estimated to be 15 deaths per million in the population aged 15-64 years, but this varied across countries, with higher rates observed in countries in the north and east of Europe (see map and trend chart below).

 Comparisons between countries should be made with caution though because of under-reporting in some countries (see the section on methods).

 Are there differences between the genders across countries?